The bodies of 2 Americans who were kidnapped in Mexico have been returned to the U.S.

 After autopsies were conducted, security forces escorted the remains of Shaeed Woodard and Zindell Brown late Thursday evening to American authorities, who then drove them across the bridge to Brownsville, Texas.

 Woodard and Brown had been killed after they were caught in the crossfire by unidentified gunmen last Friday.
-One unidentified Mexican woman also died in the incident.
+The Associated Press reported that a Mexican woman, 33-year-old Areli Pablo Servando, was also killed, apparently by a stray bullet.

 Their two companions, LaTavia Washington McGee and Eric Williams, survived and are recovering in a U.S. hospital.

-Earlier in the day, one of the organized crime groups that controls Matamoros left five men in the middle of the street with their hands tied.
+Earlier in the day, one of the organized crime groups that acts with impunity in Matamoros, left five men in the middle of the street with their hands tied.

 In a note, the group apologized for the killings and said these were the men responsible.